Postal addressDepartment of Circulation and Medical Imaging Norwegian University of Science and Technology Postboks 8905 7491 Trondheim

 Short biography Max 160 characters [0/160]

 Dr. Siver A. Moestue earned his PhD at the Norwegian University of Science and Technology (NTNU).
-He is currently a postdoctoral research fellow in the Medical Imaging Laboratory, NTNU, on a personal research grant from the Norwegian Cancer Society.
+He is currently a postdoctoral research fellow at the MR Centre, NTNU, on a personal research grant from the Norwegian Cancer Society.
 Trained a MSc.
 Pharm at the University of Oslo, he started his career as a preclinical researcher in GE Healthcare.
 Here, he was involved in development of molecularly targeted contrast agents for SPECT/PET, and development of the Sonazoid® microbubble.
-In his current research, Dr. Moestue is investigating the use of MRI and MRS in cancer therapy monitoring.
+In his current research, Dr. Moestue is investigating the use of MRI and MRS in cancer therapy monitoring, with special focus on metabolic biomarkers.

 Scientific, academic and artistic work